CosmicPhoenix171/Darcnia/darcnia-campaign/pcs/nyra-vex.md

 **Tessa:** "Come on, I'll show you to the barracks.
 You get a bunk, a chest, and a wall hook that probably won't fall off in your sleep.
 Fair warning, the guy two beds over snores like a collapsing dragon."

+### Scene 8: Corridor Coffee
+Tessa catches you in the corridor, balancing two steaming mugs and a stack of folders with her hip and arm.

+**Tessa:** "Morning, you.
+Barracks treat you kind enough?
+I confiscated the snorer's whistle."
+She hands you a mug.
+"Chicory and orange peel.
+Trust me."

+She walks with you a few steps, lowering her voice just a touch — but it's all business-casual, nothing spooky.
+"Couple easy things today: Thorne wants a quick check-in when you've eaten."

+She tilts her head, ready to move when you are.
+"So — café or kitchen, and do you want me to pencil Thorne before or after we eat?"

 ---

 ## Event Log